 - Cece Claudio Feline Critical Care Center

-To date, over $26 million dollars for our new Papago Park Campus has been raised from a very special group of donors.
-Additionally, we have partnered with a generous general contracting firm with expertise in medical and hospital construction who has committed to building the facility at cost and assisting us with securing at cost or in-kind materials from sub-contractors.
+In addition to record-setting support from donors, we partnered with Ryan Companies, a civic-minded general contractor with expertise in medical and hospital construction.
+Ryan Companies generously offered to build the facility at cost while assisting us with securing at-cost or in-kind materials from sub-contractors.

 Guided by Expert Leadership